DSRetro/imperium/README.md

 Me :)

-## Thanks for checking out the project!!!
+## Thanks for checking out the project.